idxbroker/wordpress-plugin/README.md

 ### 2.4.4 ###
 * New: Can now add password field to lead sign up widget and shortcode
-* New: Now notifies you if other plugins are causing your pages to not be indexed by search engines
+* New: Now notifies you if Yoast SEO is causing your pages to not be indexed by search engines
 * Fix: No longer loads multiple versions of Font Awesome
 * Fix: City Links now show 0 when there are no properties in those cities
 * Fix: Error when using Carousel shortcode with impress_carousel_property_html filter